 PHOTOGRAPHY TUTORIALS & TIPS

-HDR 101 using Photomatix Pro - Page 2 - by Honez
+HDR using Photomatix - Page 2

 The 'Generate HDR - Options' screen asks a couple of questions about what you want to do with the images.
 The first question asks whether the software should try to align the images due to camera movement.
 I always select this option to minimize any differences as much as possible.